Analida's Ethnic Spoon

 Lemon origins

-When we think of the provenance of lemons, we naturally think about California or Florida, the biggest citrus producing states in the country.
+When we think of the provenance of lemons, we naturally think about California or Florida, the biggest citrus-producing states in the country.
 Well, let's take the time machine to way, way back in time.
-Ancient Mesopotamia to be precise where archaeologists have found evidence of lemon cultivation.
+Ancient Mesopotamia, to be precise where archaeologists have found evidence of lemon cultivation.
 Lemons were used as religious offerings to the god Enlil, the god of earth and air.
 Apart from religious usage, lemons were also employed as antidotes.
 The Ancient Romans also used lemons widely.
 A Roman emperor went so far as to limit the price merchants could charge for lemons.
 Yes, price control was alive and well in antiquity!

 So how did lemons make their way to the Americas?
-Well, we can thank the Arab traders starting the process.
+Well, we can thank the Arab traders for starting the process.
 They first brought the lemon to Greece and Constantinople.
-From there it spread to Spain via the Maghreb (the portion of North Africa conquered by the Arabs).
+From there, it spread to Spain via the Maghreb (the portion of North Africa conquered by the Arabs).
 It was the Spanish explorers who brought lemons to the Americas.

 a closeup of mini lemon tartlets with whip cream